lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Attempts counter is not used.
 At the receiver, one Inactivity Timer MUST be instantiated for each pair of Rule ID and optional DTag values.
-The Inactivity Timer expiration value is based on the characteristics of the underlying LPWAN technology and MUST be defined in other documents (e.g. technology-specific profile documents).
+The Inactivity Timer expiration value is based on the characteristics of the underlying LPWAN technology and MUST be defined in a Profile.

-The presence and size of the MIC and DTag fields MUST be defined by each LPWAN technology-specific document.
+The presence and size of the MIC and DTag fields MUST be defined by each Profile.
-The size of the FCN field is RECOMMENDED to be 1 bit but it MAY be defined by each LPWAN technology-specific document.
+The size of the FCN field is RECOMMENDED to be 1 bit but it MAY be defined by each Profile.

 #### Sender behaviour